Automated Evaluation can Distinguish the Good and Bad AI Responses to Patient Questions about Hospitalization: Discussion

 To assess alignment between automated metrics and human judgments, we compared the rankings induced by each metric with those from human evaluation rather than correlating raw scores.
 This choice targets ordinal agreement (the quantity most relevant for comparative benchmarking) and reduces sensitivity to differences in scale, dynamic range, and nonlinear relationships.
 Consistent with prior work, we observed stronger correspondence at the system level than at the level of individual human scores, reinforcing that automatic metrics are more reliable for system‑level comparisons than for item‑level judgments \cite{novikova2017WhyWeNeed}.
 Given the pace at which new systems appear, the practical objective is to rank contenders accurately with minimal additional annotation.
 Accordingly, system‑level rank correlations provide a concise indicator of metric utility.

-Notably, text‑based metrics (e.g., SARI) aligned more closely with our \textit{uses-evidence} dimension than the dedicated citation‑based F1 scores.
+Notably, text‑overlap \textit{Relevance} metrics (e.g., SARI) aligned more closely with the \textit{uses-evidence} dimension than \textit{Factuality} metrics based on citation F1 scores.
 A likely explanation is architectural: nearly all evaluated systems implement an explicit evidence‑selection stage (identifying and attaching citations) before producing the final answer \cite{soni2025OverviewArchEHRQA2025}.
 Consequently, citation‑F1 predominantly reflects the fidelity of this retrieval/citation-selection module rather than the extent to which the generated narrative actually leverages the cited material.
 By contrast, text‑oriented metrics are more sensitive to whether evidence is integrated and transformed within the response itself.
 These findings caution against equating high citation‑F1 with effective evidence use and support evaluation protocols that decouple retrieval from generation, reporting complementary measures for both selection fidelity and evidence integration in text.

+We view human and automated evaluation as complementary, and our findings do not suggest replacing human evaluation in safety-critical clinical settings.
+Rather, human judgments are essential for establishing high-quality references (e.g., clinician-authored answers or relevance labels) and for conducting error analysis of clinical errors and omissions not captured by similarity metrics.
+Once such references are available, automated metrics can serve as a scalable screening and benchmarking layer for rapid system comparison and regression monitoring, reserving expert review for ambiguous or high-risk outputs.

 Table \ref{tab:example} presents sample system responses for a patient case from the dataset.
 On the \textit{answers-question} dimension, the primary cause of low ratings was the system's tendency to rephrase input evidence (either in support of or in opposition to it) without directly addressing the patient's inquiry.
 On the \textit{uses-evidence} and \textit{uses-knowledge} dimensions, the worst-rated system responses made claims inconsistent with the input questions or the clinical note and often employed conflicting world knowledge.